jobisoft/TbSync/README.md

 A quick start guide on how to use this Add-On can be found in the [wiki](https://github.com/jobisoft/TbSync/wiki/How-to-get-started) of this repository

+## Got a question?
+Maybe it has been answered already!

+Please check the [closed issues](https://github.com/jobisoft/TbSync/issues?q=is%3Aissue+is%3Aclosed+label%3Aquestion) before posting your question!

 ## Roadmap

 This is work in progress.
 Future releases will be as follows: